Jost asymptotics for matrix orthogonal polynomials on the real line: Motivation

 \section{Motivation}

 The main aim of this paper is to generalize some known properties from the theory of orthogonal polynomials on the real line to the matrix-valued case.
-The basic construction of the matrix-valued theory is almost identical to the scalar case.
-We give the details in the next section (see \cite{DPS} for a more extensive review).
+The basic construction of the matrix-valued orthogonal polynomials follows the identical lines as in the scalar case.
+It is presented in the next section (see \cite{DPS} for a more extensive review).
 This will lead us to considering the following question.
 We will be studying the $l\times l$ matrix-valued solutions $(f_n(E))_{n=0}^\infty$ of